yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 An invariant is a feature, quantity, or descriptor of an object that stays unchanged when the object is transformed by the equivalence notion we care about (for example: time, isometry, linear change of coordinates, isomorphism, homotopy equivalence).

-In practice: invariants capture what is intrinsic to the object, independent of representation.
+In practice: invariants capture what is intrinsic to the object, independent of representation, and observed over transformations into different symmetries.

 # Invariants in Startups/ Technology